Understand the basic concepts of Oracle Data Mining.

 The building of a supervised model involves training, a process whereby the software analyzes many cases where the target value is already known.
 In the training process, the model "learns" the logic for making the prediction.
 For example, a model that seeks to identify the customers who are likely to respond to a promotion must be trained by analyzing the characteristics of many customers who are known to have responded or not responded to a promotion in the past.

 The process of applying the model to test data helps to determine whether the model, built on one chosen sample, is generalizable to other data.
-In particular, it helps to avoid the phenomenon of overfitting, which can occur when the logic of the model fits the build data too well and therefore has little predictive power.
+In other words, test data is used for scoring.

 Apply data, also called scoring data, is the actual population to which a model is applied.
 For example, you might build a model that identifies the characteristics of customers who frequently buy a certain product.
 To obtain a list of customers who shop at a certain store and are likely to buy a related product, you might apply the model to the customer data for that store.
 In this case, the store customer data is the scoring data.